Human Harmonization

 Interconnectivity

 Daniel references ideas of a fragmented consciousness from David Bohm who needs to see interconnectivity of whole thing; one person as a separate thing is a delusion: and Krishnamurti's idea to observe without evaluation.
-Einstein thought only one universe, (all of us within it).
+[Add related videos] Krishnamurti channel.

 ‘Yoga’ means union with all that IS “yogasha kui karmani” is the quote.